 Are Tel Aviv and Israel Safe?

-As in any city or new place you travel to, we advise you exercise common sense, but Tel Aviv is one of the safest cities in the world – it has negligible gun crime, mugging, and violent crime rates - and Israel is probably the safest place in the Middle East - statistically safer than any major US or European city.
-In Tel Aviv you are welcome as you are, having been named the “gay capital” of the Middle East and being home to high percentage of immigrants from all over the world.
-As a TAU student, you will be supported throughout your time in Israel by our dedicated Student Life Team, who are available 24/7.
+As in any city or new place you travel to, we advise you exercise common sense, but Tel Aviv is one of the safest cities in the world—it has negligible gun crime, mugging, and violent crime rates—and Israel is probably the safest place in the Middle East—statistically safer than any major US or European city.
+In Tel Aviv you are welcome as you are, having been named the “gay capital” of the Middle East and being home to a high percentage of immigrants from all over the world.

 What is the faculty like?
 What are the classroom sizes?